Home

 Public Domain | Free Film Clips

-There is a huge database of free video and film footage across the internet.
+There is a massive selection of free video and film footage across the internet.

 The Internet Archive is a great place to start.
 You'll find everything from full length movies, old home movies, cartoons, wartime film clips, video game footage, vintage educational films, live music concerts, sports events and live news coverage (including a collection from 9/11).